 Confused apostrophes.
 The plural form in English contains NO APOSTROPHES.
 Possessive does.

 Special case of confused apostrophes: “its” and it’s”.
 “Its” is the possessive form, similar to “his,” “hers,” “mine,” and like other possessive pronouns, contains NO APOSTROPHE.
 “It’s” is the contraction of “It is,” and does contain an apostrophe.
 Just remember possessive form always equals NO APOSTROPHE.

-GRAMMAR ERRORS AND SLOPPY SPELLING, WRITING WILL AFFECT YOUR GRADE.
+Dangling modifiers, whether words or phrases.
+This means that an adjective or adverb, or a phrase that is supposed to modify a noun, does not actually modify a noun.
+For example, “Eating the rabbit, its bones were strewn across the lawn.”
+Here the phrase “eating the rabbit” appears to modify ‘bones’, but is clearly intended to modify the eater of the rabbit (*who* ate the rabbit), who might be a fox or hawk.

+Failure of verb to agree in number with its subject – “We runs”.
+Students are prone to this when a number of words or a phrase separate the verb from its subject.

 Logical connections between ideas, evidence, etc. Make sure that you don’t argue one thing in one paragraph, and the exact opposite in the next.
 The evidence you use should back up the claims you make.

 Factual accuracy.
 You need to have the facts right and to show that you understand the historical context (social structures, religious beliefs, political systems, etc.) of the time when particular primary sources were written.
 This includes, very importantly, getting the chronological (time) order of events right.

-A paper that has all of these qualities will likely earn an A or an A+.
-A paper missing one may be an A- or an A. A paper missing two of these qualities will probably be a “B.” A paper lacking three or four will likely be a “C.” And so on.

 Number values of letter grades.